mhweiner/autorel/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)](https://conventionalcommits.org)
 [![SemVer](https://img.shields.io/badge/SemVer-2.0.0-blue)]()

 Automate releases based on [SemVer](https://semver.org/) and [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
-Like `semantic-release` and `release-please` but simpler, faster, and more flexible.
+Like `semantic-release` and `release-please` but simpler and faster.

 Autorel automatically does the following, if appropriate:

 - Bumps the version based on the commit messages
 - Creates a new release on GitHub with Release Notes
 - Publishes the release to NPM
-- Any other custom release steps you want to add
+- Runs any arbitrary command or bash script after the release is complete

-**✅ Conventional Commit and SemVer Compliant**
-- Unlike some other tools, `autorel` is 100% compliant with Conventional Commits and SemVer out of the box, including "!" for breaking changes
+**✅ Conventional Commit and SemVer Compliant** -`autorel` is 100% compliant with Conventional Commits and SemVer out of the box, including "!" for breaking changes

 **😃 Simple & Easy to Use**
 - No confusing configuration files or complex setup
 - Works with any CI/CD system, including GitHub Actions
-- Out of the box TypeScript support
+- Built-in TypeScript and bash script support

 **💪 Flexible & Powerful**
 - Use via `npx`, or import as a library